rashi873/python-beginners-projects-/README.md

-# pyhtom projects for portfolio
+# python projects for portfolio